Skip to content

 I hated focus and depth.

-One of my friends, who is a security analyst in a brokerage firm, has an interesting addiction.
+I know a person who is a security analyst in a brokerage firm, who has an interesting addiction.

 As you know from his job title, he is not a celebrity, he is a normal person with a normal job.